astrohart/MFR/MFR.CommandLine.Models.Interfaces/README.md

 changes to the user's local Git repository, and on the current branch, the changes that have resulted from the operations we've performed.

+##### Remarks

+If nothing was specified on the command line for this property, then its value is `null`.

 <a name='P-MFR-CommandLine-Models-Interfaces-ICommandLineInfo-StartingFolder'></a>
 ### StartingFolder `property`

 ##### Summary

 Gets or sets a string that contains the starting folder.

+##### Remarks

+This property's value is set to the [Empty](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.Empty 'System.String.Empty') value if it is not specified on the command line.

 <a name='T-MFR-CommandLine-Models-Interfaces-Properties-Resources'></a>
 ## Resources `type`